Low Cost Motivation: Rewards don’t have to bust the budget

 To make a nonmonetary rewards program as effective as possible, the importance of customizing the reward for the recipient is paramount.
 Showing that real thought went into the reward makes it more meaningful to the employee.

 Recently we had a client where a manager was doing a great job and deserved a reward.
-The one in charge of coming up with the reward found out she was looking for a new home computer.
+The one in charge of coming up with the reward found out she was looking for a new home computer to play games as Overwatch, to be able to learn how to use the diiferent heroes in OW.
 The company arranged with a computer store to call her and tell her that she could come in and pick out what she wanted and her employer would cover the cost.

 Another example of a longtime employee especially fond of her dogs, she was paid well and happy but deserving of special recognition.
 The company found out where she took her dogs for grooming and arranged with the groomer for her to present a thank-you note from the boss for free pet grooming.
 Making the reward personal makes a difference.